72sevenzy2/sniper.js/README.md

 aswell as:

+npx sniper snipe4 start
+^ this will try to snipe a 4 letter username.

-npx sniper snipe start
+npx sniper snipe5 start
-^ This is the cmd that will try to get atleast 1 4l username for you.
+^ this will try to snipe a 5 letter username.

 And it should work as the same regardless if you include the npx or not.